ArdanaLabs/apps-team/design/price-oracle.md

 What to look into once Cardano supports read-only UTXO inputs?
 - dUSD emergency shutdowns

+# Where will we get the price information?

+???

 # What are the effects of price manipulations on MakerDAO?

 Black Thursday: Submit transactions with too small a gas fee.
 These get